Alex Timbers: 2018–present

-In 2018, Timbers directed the out-of-town tryout of Beetlejuice at the National Theater in Washington DC.
+In 2018, Timbers directed and executive produced the television specials John Mulaney: Kid Gorgeous at Radio City.
+The same year, Timbers directed the out-of-town tryout of Beetlejuice at the National Theater in Washington DC.
 The next year, he directed the Broadway transfer of Beetlejuice at the Winter Garden Theater.
 The show was nominated for eight 2019 Tony Awards, including Best Musical.

 Also in 2018, Timbers directed the out-of-town tryout of Moulin Rouge!
 The Musical, based on the Oscar-winning film, at the Emerson Colonial Theater in Boston.
 In July 2019, the show transferred to Broadway at the Al Hirschfeld Theater.
-The following year, the production was nominated for 14 Tony Awards including Best Musical.
-For his work on the production, Timbers was nominated for Best Director of a Musical and, for his work on the cast album, he was nominated for a 2020 Grammy Award.
+The following year, the production was nominated for fourteen Tony Awards, winning ten including Best Musical.
+For his work on the production, Timbers won Best Director of a Musical and, for his work on the cast album, won a 2020 Grammy Award.
 The show also won Best Musical at the 2020 Outer Critics Circle Awards and the 2020 Drama League Awards, and Timbers won the 2020 Outer Critics Circle Award for Best Director of a Musical.

 In September 2019, Timbers served as Production Consultant on David Byrne's American Utopia at the Emerson Colonial Theater in Boston.
 The next month, the show opened on Broadway at the Hudson Theater.
 American Utopia was called "the best live show of all time" by NME Magazine.
 The show recouped and was named to many critics' year-end top ten lists.
 The show was filmed for HBO and was nominated for six Emmy Awards.
+In 2020, Timbers directed Ben Platt Live from Radio City Music Hall (2020).

 In Summer 2021, Beetlejuice made its international debut in South Korea at the Sejong Arts Center, staged and designed by the original Broadway creative team, in July 2021.
 It was nominated for 10 Korea Musical Awards, including Best Musical.